johnpatrickmorgan/NavigationBackport/README.md

 This package uses the navigation APIs available in older SwiftUI versions (such as `NavigationView` and `NavigationLink`) to recreate the new `NavigationStack` APIs introduced in WWDC22, so that you can start targeting those APIs on older versions of iOS, tvOS and watchOS.

-✅ `NavigationStack` -> `NBNavigationStack`
+✅ `NavigationStack` -> `FlowStack`

-✅ `NavigationLink` -> `NBNavigationLink`
+✅ `NavigationLink` -> `FlowLink`

-✅ `NavigationPath` -> `NBNavigationPath`
+✅ `NavigationPath` -> `FlowPath`

-✅ `navigationDestination` -> `nbNavigationDestination`
+✅ `navigationDestination` -> `flowDestination`

-✅ `NavigationPath.CodableRepresentation` -> `NBNavigationPath.CodableRepresentation`
+✅ `NavigationPath.CodableRepresentation` -> `FlowPath.CodableRepresentation`

-You can migrate to these APIs now, and when you eventually bump your deployment target to iOS 16, you can remove this library and easily migrate to its SwiftUI equivalent. `NavigationStack`'s full API is replicated, so you can initialise an `NBNavigationStack` with a binding to an `Array`, with a binding to a `NBNavigationPath` binding, or with no binding at all.
+You can migrate to these APIs now, and when you eventually bump your deployment target to iOS 16, you can remove this library and easily migrate to its SwiftUI equivalent. `NavigationStack`'s full API is replicated, so you can initialise an `FlowStack` with a binding to an `Array`, with a binding to a `FlowPath` binding, or with no binding at all.

 ## Example